 CISO is a top-level position in information security, requiring many years of experience peppered with impressive accomplishments.
-Most cyber security professionals will never serve in this role, and some who do wish they hadn't—the responsibilities and constant barrage of critical threats make this job extremely stressful.
-If you reach this pinnacle, you'll likely be very well compensated: according to ZipRecruiter, CISOs earn an average salary of nearly $160,000, plus bonuses and other incentive-based compensation.
-Salary.com sets the median salary even higher, at $222,499, with another nearly $50,000 in incentives.
+Most cyber security professionals will never serve in this role, and some who do wish they hadn’t—the responsibilities and constant barrage of critical threats make this job extremely stressful.
+If you reach this pinnacle, you’ll likely be very well compensated: according to ZipRecruiter, CISOs earn an average salary of nearly $162,500, plus bonuses and other incentive-based compensation.
+Salary.com sets the median salary even higher, at $235,500, with another $50,000 in incentives.

 You don’t need a PhD in cyber security or computer science to hold this job—some CISOs reach this position without even a master’s degree, in fact.
 They’re the exceptions, however; most CISOs have an advanced degree in a computer- or cyber security-related field.

 Computer and information systems managers lead the IT department.
 To fulfill this role and manage this team effectively, a CIS manager must be a master of:

 Additionally, CIS managers help formulate, and then implement and enforce, a company’s computing and networking security policies, procedures, and systems.
 When an organization launches major system upgrades or performs large-scale system maintenance, the CIS manager oversees them.